 What Sets UM-Flint's Transitional Doctor of Physical Therapy (t-DPT) Program Apart?

-FLEXIBLE LEARNING PLAN
+INDIVIDUALIZED LEARNING PLAN

 The program’s in-depth curriculum is rigorous, challenging, and well-rounded.
 Courses are taught from an evidence-based perspective to develop your broad base of clinical knowledge and give you the specialized understanding that will prepare you to excel as a leader in your field.